Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

 managed disks, all data written is durable and persistent backed to Azure Storage.
 * (required) `disk_size_gb` is an integral value defining the size of the data disks to create.
-The maximum size is 1023 GB.
+Note that for managed disks, you are billed rounded up to the nearest provisioned size.
 If you are unfamiliar with how Azure prices managed disks with regard to the size of disk chosen, please refer to
 [this link](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#pricing-and-billing).